 Legal fees can be an unexpected cost that you may struggle to afford.
 By applying for legal aid, you can relieve financial stress during your case, leaving you to focus on what matters.
-Our solicitors will guide you through the process of applying for legal aid, ensuring you have the best possible chance of a successful application.
+Our manslaughter solicitors and murder solicitors will guide you through the process of applying for legal aid, ensuring you have the best possible chance of a successful application.

 CONTACT US TODAY